-The information posted on the information board must also include the duration of the Blue Flag season and on what basis a marina can receive Blue Flag accreditation.
+The information posted on the information board must also include the duration of the Blue Flag season and on what basis a marina can receive the Blue Flag award.

 Blue Flag beaches and marinas can promote the Green Key Programme as another FEE Programme with a message such as: "Along with the Blue Flag, the Foundation for Environmental Education also develops another award for touristic enterprises: Green Key.
 Find more information at: www.green-key.org."